abertagnon/aspect/docs/options/language.rst

 The syntax of the ASPECT language is inspired by the popular PGF/TikZ language developed for drawing vector graphics in the markup language LaTeX.

 .. caution::
-  Different operating modes of the ASPECT interpreter (see :doc:`Operating Modes </options/modes>`) supports different sets of ASPECT atoms.
+  Different operating modes of the ASPECT interpreter (see :doc:`Operating Modes </options/modes>`) support different sets of ASPECT atoms.
   In particular, the graph mode supports a different set of atoms (see :ref:`here <graphModeAtoms>`).

 .. danger::